Personal Productivity

 avatar

-Commented over 7 years ago Isaac Mann
+Commented about 8 years ago Isaac Mann

 I'm sure I studied this in college but it sounds like human dynamics which can be very frustrating to say the least, when trying to achieve a specific goal.
 It's unfortunate that people can be so power hungry, concerned about themselves, or what others think of them, so that it ends up negatively effecting the ability to reach that goal in the best way.